310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/chiaki_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki %}
             Ooh, Anzu!
-I was practicing some dance lessons, when the knee area of my tracksuit pants got torn.
+I was doing some dance lessons, when the knee area of my tracksuit pants got torn.
             {% endbubble %}
             {% bubble Chiaki sightired %}
             I'm trying to stitch it back together on my own, but it's pretty difficult…